ahmedraufofficial/ahmedraufofficial/README.md

 ## What I Bring to the Table

-- **Cloud Expertise**: Proficient in Azure and AWS, I specialize in architecting serverless solutions, configuring event notifications, and managing infrastructure with tools like Terraform and CloudFormation.
+- **Cloud Expertise**: Proficient in Azure and AWS, I specialize in architecting and integrating serverless solutions, configuring event notifications, and managing infrastructure with tools like Terraform and CloudFormation.

-- **Programming**: I code in Python, Node.js, TypeScript, and PHP, building applications and automating processes.
+- **Programming**: I code in Python, Node.js, TypeScript, and PHP, building serverless and full stack applications.

-- **Database Management**: Skilled in working with MySQL, MariaDB, MongoDB, and Redis for efficient data storage and retrieval.

 - **CI/CD and Automation**: I utilize Jenkins, Azure DevOps, and Selenium to ensure seamless integration, testing, and deployment of applications.